 Vulnerability testing policy for applications on Pega Cloud

-Pega Cloud Services clients and/or Pega Cloud for Government clients (hereinafter referred to as "Pega Cloud" clients) can conduct security assessments for applications on Pega Cloud when such assessments are preauthorized and performed within the guidelines described in this article.
-Application-tier vulnerability scanning is allowed when clients need to assess and report on the security of their cloud-delivered applications, client-directed development, and services for internal audit or compliance programs.
+Pegasystems permits Pega Cloud Services clients and Pega Cloud for Government clients (hereinafter referred to as "Pega Cloud" clients) to conduct security assessments for applications on Pega Cloud as needed, when such assessments are preauthorized and performed within the guidelines described in this article.
+Pegasystems allows application-tier vulnerability scanning when Pega Cloud clients need to assess and report on the security of their cloud-delivered applications, client-directed development, and related services for the purposes of internal audit or compliance programs.

 Environments that may be tested

-Pega Cloud clients are permitted to conduct application vulnerability tests on their Pega Platform applications that are deployed in Preproduction (large sandbox) and Production environments.
+Pegasystems permits Pega Cloud clients to conduct application vulnerability tests on their Pega Platform applications that are deployed in Preproduction (large sandbox) and Production environments.
 Pega Cloud clients are not permitted to conduct application vulnerability tests on any trial environments.

-Pega Cloud clients are also permitted to conduct application vulnerability tests on their Pega applications that are deployed in Development and Test (small sandbox) environments.
-However, Pega Cloud clients must realize that Development and Test environments, by definition, are more open than Production environments, and may show issues that will not be present in Production environments.
+Pegasystems also permits Pega Cloud clients to conduct application vulnerability tests on their Pega applications that are deployed in Development and Test (small sandbox) environments.
+However, Pega Cloud clients must realize that Development and Test environments, by definition, are more open than Production environments, and may identify issues that will not be present in Production environments.

 Testing should focus on Pega Cloud clients’ applications rather than the Development environment.
 Testing of the Development environment itself is not recommended for several reasons:

 - The Development environment, by design, allows for software development and modification of the running system.
-(For example, RuleSets may be unlocked in a Development and Test environment, as development is still occurring and changes to rules are being made; in a Production environment, all RuleSets should be locked.)
-If testing is performed, then vulnerabilities may be found which are inherent to a Development and Test environment - testers and scanners will find issues in the Development environment that would be high risk in a Production environment, but are necessary on a Development system.
+(For example, clients may unlock RuleSets in a Development and Test environment, as development is still occurring and engineers are still making changes to rules; in a Production environment, all RuleSets should be locked.)
+Testing in non-Production environments may find vulnerabilities which are inherent to a Development and Test environment - testers and scanners will find issues in the Development environment that would be high risk in a Production environment, but are necessary on a Development system.

 - Penetration testing can damage the system being tested; this can include the application rules themselves.
 Be sure to completely back up your applications before doing any testing.